openSUSE/vagrant-ceph/README.md

 ### Adding box from the command line

+Suppose we want to add a Kubic image.
+A Vagrant box for such an image is available from the [openSUSE build service](https://build.opensuse.org/package/binaries/openSUSE:Factory/openSUSE-MicroOS:Kubic-kubeadm-Vagrant/images).
+Say for instance that the box we want is `openSUSE-MicroOS.x86_64-16.0.0-Kubic-kubeadm-Vagrant-Build1.134.vagrant.libvirt.box` and that we are about to save it into `~/Downloads`.
+As soon as the download is complete and we optionally verify the file we just got, we add the Vagrant box like this:

-`$ vagrant box add --provider libvirt --name opensuse/Kubic-kubeadm-cri-o https://download.opensuse.org/repositories/devel:/kubic:/images/openSUSE_Tumbleweed/openSUSE-Tumbleweed-Kubic.x86_64-15.0-kubeadm-cri-o-Vagrant-x86_64-Build14.1.vagrant.libvirt.box`
+`$ vagrant box add --provider libvirt --name opensuse/Kubic-kubeadm-cri-o ~/Downloads/openSUSE-MicroOS.x86_64-16.0.0-Kubic-kubeadm-Vagrant-Build1.134.vagrant.libvirt.box`

-That will add the box from the link and name it as stated in `--name` parameter.
+By the way, more info on how to use Kubic images with vagrant-ceph is available in the [openSUSE:Ceph Wiki](https://en.opensuse.org/openSUSE:Ceph#Using_Rook_in_Vagrant_cluster).

 ### Boxes from the Vagrant Cloud